Reiko

 'PSGR believe that there is significant evidence that actions of the Ministry of Business, Innovation, and Employment (MBIE) officials and the Minister in charge, Judith Collins may have undermined good process to drive outcomes that would severely restrict the capacity of the new gene technology regulator to safely regulate gene edited technologies and organisms.'

 There is evidence that most gene edited organisms could evade pre-market risk assessment and avoid being labelled a GMO/GE product.
 A European study showed that 94% of current GM/GE plant applications affected by the European GE (new genomic techniques) proposal would not be classified as a GMO.
-For more information please scan our Fact Checking 101 page and consider reading our 2023 review paper which outlines where New Zealand stands currently on biotechnology and gene editing.
+For more information, please scan our Fact Checking 101 page and consider reading our 2023 review paper which outlines where New Zealand stands currently on biotechnology and gene editing.

 New Zealand has a low tolerance for unwanted and invasive species.
 Wilding or volunteer GMO species are a massive problem in north and south America.
 It is not easy to estimate how highly scalable GMO technologies could themselves become a biosecurity risk for future generations.
-This was not considered in FSANZ 2024 consultation and we are yet to see a risk assessment for the gene technology reform process by the Ministry of Business, Innovation and Employment, who are currently attempting to deregulate many gene editing techniques and organisms.
+This was not considered in FSANZ 2024 consultation, and we are yet to see a risk assessment for the gene technology reform process by the Ministry of Business, Innovation and Employment, who are currently attempting to deregulate many gene editing techniques and organisms.

 If you think it is 'over the top' that PSGR state that MBIE are working to deregulate gene editing techniques and organisms, our recent paper PSGR (2025) When powerful agencies hijack democratic systems.
 Part I: The case of gene technology regulatory reform reveals how MBIE's problem definition, shown in their Regulatory Impact Statement was focussing on - not the safety of GMOs - but the deregulation of them.
 MBIE then commenced to use scientists they funded to produce GMOs and gene edited organisms, and people and organisms with biotech investments or partnerships to develop biotech - to act as the 'experts' for the consultation for the new regulations and laws.